Ego Ella May: 2019–2021

 In 2019, Ella May released, "Tea & Sympathy".
 Earmilk called the track "an absolute feast for the ears".
 Her song "Girls Don’t Always Sing About Boys" was described as stunning by OnSmash.

-In 2020, she released the single "Give A Little", which Clash declared a superb preview and likened to Guru's Jazzmatazz.
-She released a second single, "How Long Til’ We’re Home?" about feeling, "too African for Britain, too British for Africa."
+In 2020, she released the single "Give a Little", which Clash declared a superb preview and likened to Guru's Jazzmatazz.
+She released a second single, "How Long 'Til We're Home" about feeling "too African for Britain, too British for Africa".
 Ella May was signed by John Boyega's label, Upper Room Records.
 Her album, Honey For Wounds was the first to be put out by the label.
 Vinyl Chapters gave the album a 4/5 review, writing, "it's a thoughtful and gently soulful album from a fresh talented artist that has a big future ahead of her".
 Ella May waited to release Honey For Wounds, due to the COVID-19 pandemic, but decided "there may never be a better time" to release the project.
 She won Best Jazz Act at the 2020 MOBO Awards.
-She performed her songs on COLORS in July 2020.
+She performed her songs on Colors in July 2020.

 In 2021, Ella May was shortlisted for Soul Act of the Year and Vocalist of the Year at the Jazz FM awards.
 She won Vocalist of the Year.
 Her song "Breathe" was featured in Billboard's "R&B/Hip-Hop Fresh Picks of the Week".
-Her tracks, "Give A Little" and "Alright", we’re featured in soundtracks for Insecure and Queen Sugar.
+Her tracks "Give a Little" and "Alright" were featured in soundtracks for Insecure and Queen Sugar.
 GRM Daily wrote, "contemporary visionary Ego Ella May continues to showcase the elegance she possesses as one of the top up and coming singers to grace our ears".
 Crash called her single "Introvert Hotline" divine.
 She performed on BBC Four with a 42-piece orchestra for the EFG London Jazz Festival at London's Royal Festival Hall, premiering her track, "For the Both of Us".
 Ella May also performed at The British Music Embassy, the official UK residency for SXSW.

 2022–present

 In 2022, she covered "The Morning Side of Love", by Chico Hamilton, from Hamilton's 1975 Blue Note album Peregrinations.
 The track was featured on Blue Note Re:Imagined II, released by Universal Music Group.
 Albumism described the song as the "perfect slice of summertime bliss".
 Soul House wrote, "Ella May sprinkles her vocal magic over an understated arrangement."
 In reaction to the release of her track, "Miss U", Soul Bounce commented, "Ego Ella May and her unflinching approach to introspective songwriting is one of the best things to happen in music."
 She was featured on Beau Diako's song, "Alone", and Allysha Joy's "Calling You".

-In 2023, she was featured on Kay Young's track "Woe is Me", which Clash described as, "intoxicating future soul, with the production carrying a Dilla-esque warmth."
+In 2023, she was featured on Kay Young's track "Woe Is Me", which Clash described as "intoxicating future soul, with the production carrying a Dilla-esque warmth."

 WDET-FM has described Ella May as having "a voice that evokes shades of Billie Holiday, Erykah Badu, and Kissey".
 She is considered by The Guardian to be a "star of the UK soul renaissance".